Subscribe to this page via e-mail here - Subscribe

 Jon Gary Williams

 Demons are widely mentioned in literature contemporary with the New Testament.
 Demons meant different things to different cults and religions.
 They were given all types of grotesque forms and were thought to be everywhere.
 All sorts of things were attributed to them: unexplained illnesses, toothaches, outbursts of anger and natural disasters.
+However, in the Bible we have a different picture of demons.
+The Greek word is "daimonion," meaning "evil being" (figuratively, "evil spirit").
+Thayer renders the term as, "A being inferior to God, superior to man."

 What were demons?

-From Luke 8:31 the suggestion is that they were from the "abyss" ("deep" KJV) and Paul equates the "abyss" with the realm of the dead (Rom.
+From Luke 8:31 the suggestion is that demons were from the "abyss" ("deep" KJV).
+Paul equates the "abyss" with the realm of the dead (Rom.
 10:7).
 Thayer says demons were "the spirits of wicked men deceased."
+Whatever they were, God allowed them a degree of freedom, even to dwell in physical bodies.
+Their existence allowed Jesus and the apostles the ability to show power over the demonic world of Satan.

 Attributes of demons

-In regard to Jesus, they knew.
-Him (Mk.
-1:24, Acts 19:16), worshiped.
-Him (Mk.
-5:6), called.
-He "Son of the Most High God" (Mk.
-5:7), entreated Him (Lk.
-8:31), were rebuked by Him (Mk.
-1:25), were cast out by Him (Lk.
-9:42) and were kept from speaking about Him (Mk.
+In regard to Jesus, demons knew Him (Mk.
+1:24; Acts 19:16); worshipped Him (Mk.
+5:6); called Him "Son of the Most High God" (Mk.
+5:7); entreated Him (Lk.
+8:31); were rebuked by Him (Mk.
+1:25); were cast out by Him (Lk.
+9:42); and were kept from speaking about Him (Mk.
 1:34).

-Of the more than one hundred times demons are mentioned in the New Testament, twenty-six of these deal with demon possession.
-Demons had a liking for human bodies.
+Of the more than one hundred instances demons are mentioned in the New Testament, twenty-six of these deal with demon possession.
+Demons had the ability and desire to inhabit human bodies.
 They possessed men (Matt.
 8:28), women (Acts 16:16) and children (Matt.
 15:22).
+They even possessed multiple human bodies at once (Mk.
+5:8,9).
+They evidently preferred the bodies of pigs rather than inhabiting nothing at all (Mk.
+5:12).
+Scripture tells us that "many" were possessed with demons (Matt.
+8:16).

 The possession of demons caused wild, fierce actions (Matt.
 8:28-34), blindness and dumbness (Matt.
 12:22; 17:14-18), personal injuries (Mk.
 9:17,18), divination (Acts 16:16) and attacks (Acts 19:13-16).

 Demon possession was not mental illness.
 Rather, demon possession was real.
 A distinction is made between mental illness and those actually possessed with demons.
-In Matthew 4:24 we read that Jesus healed, ". . . those which were possessed with devils, and those which were lunatic . . ."
+In Matthew 4:24 we read that Jesus healed, "...those which were possessed with devils and those which were lunatic..."

 That demons were actually cast out is a matter of record